 The International Law Library is developed with the assistance of all LIIs whose databases are searchable via WorldLII.
 The International Law Library includes both the International Treaties Collection and the International Courts and Tribunals Collection.

-Access Australian and International legal resources, including case law, legislation, journal articles, commentary and more.
+Access Australian, US and other International jurisdictions legal resources, including case law, legislation, journal articles, commentary and more.
 Provides access to the All England Law reports for UK case law.